 Used MINI Cabriolet Shock Absorber

 All used MINI Cabriolet Shock Absorber listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com listed used car parts for MINI Cabriolet are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices or used OEM car parts up to 80% cheaper than main dealer prices for MINI Cabriolet from premium breaker yards from across the UK.

 About Shock Absorber

 Most modern cars have shock absorbers or hydraulic dampers as part of their suspension system.
 Usually combined with coil springs the shock absorbers primary function is to smooth out the cars ride and dampen any bounce generated by the springs as the car travels over the ground.